-Article 57: VEHICLE ELECTRICAL SYSTEMS
+ARTICLE 57: VEHICLE ELECTRICAL SYSTEMS

-a) For safety reasons, the maximum voltage on board of any vehicle at any point must not exceed 48 Volts nominal and 60 Volts max (this includes on-board batteries, external batteries, Super Capacitors, fuel cell stack, etc.).
+- a) For safety reasons, the maximum voltage on board of any vehicle at any point must not exceed 48 Volts nominal or 60 Volts max.
+(This includes on-board batteries, external batteries, supercapacitors, fuel cell stack, etc.) - b) For all energy types, only one vehicle battery is allowed. - i.
+For ICE and hydrogen fuel cell vehicles this is called the accessory battery (see Article 57:h) - ii.
+For battery electric vehicles this is called the propulsion battery, which means that an accessory battery is not allowed.

 Battery definition: A 'battery' is defined as a source of electrical energy, which has exactly two connectors and comes as a single unit.
-This single unit may contain more than one sub-unit.
+This single unit may contain more than one subunit.

-b) For all vehicles only one on-board battery is allowed.
-For ICE and hydrogen fuel cell vehicles this is the accessory battery (see Article 1:i).
-For battery electric vehicles this is known as the propulsion battery.
+- c) The battery must be installed outside of the Driver's compartment behind the bulkhead.
+(See Article 27:) Batteries mounted directly under the driver's seat are not allowed. - d) If Lithium-based batteries are used, - i.
+Battery Management Systems (BMS) must be tailored to the lithium chemistry to control and protect the battery against risk of fire. - 1.
+The BMS must provide cell balancing and overvoltage protection during off-track charging. - For battery electric vehicles, the additional requirement of cell level over-discharge, cell level overcurrent and battery over-temperature must be provided as part of the onvehicle system.
+The BMS must AUTOMATICALLY isolate the battery, without operator intervention, if a limit or out of range condition is reached on any of the above parameters. - ii.
+For all self-built batteries, the following applies (note: a battery with a separately purchased BMS is also considered a self-built battery). - 1.
+If there are one or more cells or modules, the overcurrent protection value for cells in parallel must be selected such that under normal operating or expected failure conditions, no single cell will be exposed to current beyond its rating. - 2.
+All cells or modules must be identical in configuration. (i.e. a battery constructed from cells of different capacities is not allowed).

-- c) If Lithium-based batteries are used, - i.
-Battery Management Systems (BMS) tailored to this chemistry must be used to control and protect the battery against risk of fire. - ii.
-The BMS must provide cell balancing and overvoltage protection during off-track charging. - iii.
-If a lithium battery contains more than one sub-unit or cell, the basic sub-unit must first be connected in series, before being connected in parallel.
-Otherwise it would be impossible for the BMS to monitor the current of each individual cell. - iv.
-For E-mobility vehicles, the additional requirement of cell level over-discharge, over-current and over-temperature must be provided as part of the on-vehicle system.
-The BMS must AUTOMATICALLY isolate the battery, without operator intervention, if a limit or out of range condition is reached on any of the above parameters. - v.
-For Lithium-based accessory batteries (non-E-mobility vehicles), the BMS cell balancing and overvoltage protection may be contained as part of the off-board charger. - vi.
-The maximum capacity of any Lithium-based battery used in any propulsion energy class vehicle is 1,000 Wh.
-For batteries not rated in Wh, the Wh rating is calculated by multiplying the amp-hour rating of the battery by its nominal voltage. - vii.
-Protection for Lithium-based battery charging, whether in or out of the vehicle must be provided, see Article 24(i).
+If the BMS is purchased separate from the battery, ensure it is compatible with battery chemistry.
+Example: Li-Polymer (LiPo) batteries require a BMS designed for LiPo batteries.

-d) Any Lithium based battery must be equipped with a metal containment under the battery OR the battery must be enclosed in a battery charging bag suitable to prevent the battery, in the event of a fire or battery incident, from burning through the battery mounting or the vehicle body and dropping to the ground.
+- iii.
+Charging of batteries must be done with the battery charger purchased together with the battery or a purpose-built charger specifically suited to the given battery chemistry.
+For self-built batteries, teams must demonstrate that the charger is suitable and is integrated with the BMS system. - iv.
+The maximum capacity of any Lithium-based battery used is 1,000 Wh.
+For batteries not rated in Wh, the Wh rating is calculated by multiplying the amp-hour rating of the battery by its nominal voltage. - v.
+Protection for Lithium-based battery charging, whether in or out of the vehicle must be provided, see Article 24:h). - vi.
+Any Lithium based battery must be equipped with a solid metal containment tray under the battery OR the battery must be enclosed in a battery charging bag.
+Either the tray or bag must be suitable to prevent the battery, in the event of a battery fire, from burning through the battery mounting or the vehicle body and dropping to the ground.
+Lightweight aluminium, other semi-metallic materials, or non-solid trays are not acceptable as metal containment. - vii.
+Power tool or hand-held equipment batteries are not permitted as a battery electric propulsion battery.